Your cookie preferences

 Share this guide

-With mortgage rates and property prices high at the moment, it could take several years for the average buyer to scrape together enough money for a deposit.
+With current mortgage rates and property prices high at the moment, it could take several years for the average first-time buyer to scrape together enough money for a deposit.
 Even borrowing at 95% LTV (where you only need 5% deposit) would still require a minimum deposit of £18,644 for the average property - which costs £372,894*.

 It’s understandably tempting, therefore, to take out a loan for a mortgage deposit, or at least part of it.
 But putting yourself in debt to secure even more debt isn’t ideal - and mortgage lenders will be put off if you already have high levels of borrowing.